 Fig. 2 Types of questions asked by our patients and families

 Fig. 3 Percentages of scores by question type

 We also analysed scores by clinics for: Beckwith-Wiedemann syndrome; Cleft Lip and Palate; Cochlear; Craniofacial; Dysphagia; Ear, Nose and Throat, and Neurodisability.

 Fig. 4 Percentages of scores by condition

 The results from the audit show a consistently high level of service delivery and patient/family experience.
 We plan to repeat this audit every two years to review our practice and ensure that we continue to provide a high quality service to patients and their families.

-This information was published in August 2018 and will be updated in August 2020.
+This information was published in August 2018.